swagatk/flashCard_alphabets/readme.md

 # Alphabet Flashcards
-A simple flashcard application.
+A simple alphabet flashcard application for toddlers.

 I am using the following capabilities here:
 - listview
 - recyclerview
-- cardview
+- card view
+- floating action buttons for navigation
--
+- Text to speech interface